Job Resource

 Tag = <string, string2, string3> The Tag directive specifies a list of tags to create when creating a new Job record.
 This directive is optional.

-Type = <job-type> The Type The directive specifies the Job type, which may be one of the following: Backup, Restore, Verify, or Admin.
+Type = <job-type> The directive specifies the Job type, which may be one of the following: Backup, Restore, Verify, or Admin.
 This directive is required.
 Within a particular Job Type, there are also Levels as discussed in the next item.

 • Backup Run a backup Job.
 Normally you will have at least one Backup job for each client you want to save.
 Normally, unless you turn off cataloging, most all the important statistics and data concerning files backed up will be placed in the Catalog.